-- Residence RSEA is normally a two-year program.
-Students should register and pay tuition for at least one year as a full-time student (a minimum GSAS requirement).
+- Residence: RSEA is designed to be a two-year program.
+Students register and pay tuition as a full-time student for two academic years (or for at least one year, the minimum GSAS requirement).

-- Courses Ordinarily, satisfactorily complete 16 half-courses of instruction, of which a minimum of eight courses must satisfy the RSEA course requirements, as defined by the Committee.
+- Courses: Ordinarily, students must satisfactorily complete 16 courses (4 credits each) of instruction, of which at least eight courses must satisfy the RSEA course requirements for graduation, as defined by the Committee.

-- Language Achieve proficiency in an East Asian language at least to the level of a completed third-year Harvard language course or the equivalent.
+- Language: Students must achieve proficiency in an East Asian language at least to the level of a completed third-year Harvard language course or the equivalent.

-- Thesis Submit an approved thesis that meets the RSEA Committee’s standards for a master’s thesis.
+- Thesis: Students must also submit an approved thesis that meets the RSEA Committee’s standards for a master’s thesis.